DynamoDS/DesignScript/LanguageSpec.md

 ### Replication and replication guide

-Replication is a way to express iteration in associative language block.
+Replication is a way to express iteration.
 It applies to a function call when the rank of input arguments exceeds the rank of parameters.
 In other words, a function may be called multiple times in replication, and the return value from each function call will be aggregated and returned as a list.

 There are two kinds of replication: